seanymcelroy/CV/README.md

 ---

 I am recent Graduate in Business Computing at TUD, receiving a First-Class Honours Degree.
 I have a keen interest in object-oriented programming.
-I am looking for a start in an exciting career in software development where I can add real value to the business.
+I am looking for an exciting role in software development where I can add real value to the business.

 ### Education